Coreness — Platform for Automation and AI Solutions

 📡 System Events Guide

-What it is: Complete reference of all fields available in events.
+What it is: Reference of all fields in events.

-Why you need it: When you use placeholders in scenarios (e.g., {username} or {user_id}), this data comes from events.
-Here are described all available fields: user ID, chat ID, message text, attachments, callback button data, and much more.
+Why you need it: Placeholders like {username} or {user_id} get data from events.
+Here are all fields: user_id, chat_id, message text, attachments, callback data.

 What's inside: